 The placement would ideally be based at the FSAI offices in Dublin's IFSC area.
 However, flexibility to work remotely or other working arrangements could be considered.
 Any arrangement would require researchers to have access to the FSAI IT systems and to attend FSAI's offices as required.
 They will report to the Data Manager who will be responsible for directing the work.

-The project is expected to take 12 months on a full-time basis.
+The project is expected to take 12 months.